-Lake Forest Park Water District (LFPWD) water comes from two well fields, located on District owned acreage in the northern end of the community (please see map).
-The well fields are designated as SO-5 and SO-6.
-SO-5 consists of eight artesian aquifer wells less than 30 feet deep that produce a combined flow of around 100 gpm.
-SO-6 consists of three drilled wells that are over 200 feet deep.
+Lake Forest Park Water District (LFPWD) water comes from two well fields, located on District owned acreage in the northern end of the community.
+There are eight artesian aquifer wells less than 30 feet deep that produce a combined flow of around 100 gallons per minute (gpm) and three drilled wells that are over 200 feet deep.
 LFPWD pumps water from the wells to two steel reservoirs with a combined capacity of 440,000 gallons.
 The system uses an average of 250,000 gallons per day; during hot summer days that figure has risen to 1,000,000 gallons per day in past years.
-Through conservation and leak repairs this heavy usage figure has been reduced substantially.
+Through conservation and leak repairs our usage has been reduced substantially in recent years.
+Interested customers are welcome to receive a full field tour of our production facilities.
+Just call the District office to arrange your visit.